matthew-andrews/ft-style-offline-web-app-part-4/README.md

 If we look back again at the PHP server side code and compare it to the client side Javascript there is a huge amount of duplicated logic.
 With the exception of the client side specific code (such as the local database and app cache logic) the contents of the **/sources** folder, used for client side Javascript is almost exactly the same at the **/server** folder, used for PHP.

-Having to maintain two sets of files with identical logic wastes a time - as every feature or bug fix has to be implemented twice.
+Having to maintain two sets of files with identical logic wastes time - as every feature or bug fix has to be implemented twice.

 The codebase would be a lot neater and more manageable if we were able to use *just* write Javascript and then run that Javascript code on **both the server and client**.